Csevilla0207/csevilla_assignment4/README.md

 By implementing these tools and techniques, the PiXELL Transaction Report program ensures reliable software that meets the needs of users.

+## Code Modification:

+Added exception handling throughout the pixell_transaction_report.py program.

+Wrapped the file reading and data processing logic in a try-except block to catch and handle FileNotFoundErro` and other potential exceptions.

+Added validation checks for transaction types and amounts to ensure data integrity and prevent runtime errors.

+Collected and reported rejected records with appropriate error messages for better debugging and user feedback.